consuldemocracy/consuldemocracy/docs/en/installation/deploying-on-heroku.md

 bundle install
 ```

-to generate _Gemfile.lock_ before commiting and pushing to the server.
+to generate _Gemfile.lock_ before committing and pushing to the server.

 ### Use Puma as a web server